 What do drivers need to think about their personal conveyance time?
-And how does ELD laws effect that time?
+And how do ELD laws affect that time?

-Personal conveyance time is time that a driver is spent traveling to a location to rest, moving a truck during off-duty time if it’s required, eating, or more.
+Personal conveyance time is the time that a driver is spent traveling to a location to rest, moving a truck during the driver’s off-duty time if it’s required, eating or more.
 The “more” is where it can get confusing.
-What should be counted as personal conveyance time?
+What should be counted as a personal conveyance time?

 Drivers and Personal Conveyance Time

 Some truck drivers are never certain what’s considered personal conveyance time.
 Director of enforcement and compliance Joe DeLorenzo of the Federal Motor Carrier Safety Administration is trying to clear it up for them.

 He tells drivers to ask themselves a few questions about the time that they are taking.
 “Am I off duty?
 Am I doing any work at the request of the motor carrier, rather than for myself?
 Is the major purpose of why the motor vehicle is being moved personal?
 Is it for a non-business-related purpose?”

 These words assured drivers worrying about their ELDs that they have a little more security and they wouldn’t be constantly penalized.